-Note that compatibility refers only to the feature nodes and their behavior, not to implementation nodes (for details see section 2.8.2).
+Note that compatibility refers only to the feature nodes and the underlying register layout.
+However it does not refer to implementation nodes (for details see section 2.8.2).

 2.7.3 Identifying and Caching the Camera Description File

 Loading a camera description file may involve one or more pre-processing steps.
 To speed things up, the pre-processed XML file can be cached.
 For caching, a key is required that uniquely identifies the camera description file.
 A combination of the <RegisterDescription> element's VendorName, ModelName, MajorVersion, MinorVersion, and SubMinorVersion attributes would be sufficient, but is a bit clumsy to use.